 At the age of 23, Louis Brandt started the journey that eventually led to Omega's birth.
 Setting up a Chaux-De-Fond workshop, Louis Brandt began a business that got passed down as time passed.
 Louis Brandt passed away in 1879.
 Immediately, his sons took the company's reign and gradually made a legacy in the industry of watchmaking.

 The Brandt brothers changed the business location in 1880 to Route De Boujean, moving it to Rue Jakob-Stampfi right after.
 The first caliber came out in 1885.
 By 1894, the brothers released a 19-line Omega caliber with the use of groundbreaking techniques.
 1901 marked the year when the first watch made was for attaching it to cars and motorcycle fuel tanks.
 By 1905 and 1909, Omega was a timekeeper at various sports events held in Switzerland and all over the globe.
 The year 1909 also marked the Omega watches selling globally on the six continents.
+All categories of prority shipping, known nowadays as hotshot truck, where as a driver you can quote the amount you wish to receive for the order.

 The Introduction of the First Watch